Iamhexi/2d_open_world_game/README.md

 - [x] Let the player change an active item with the `e` and `q` keys.
 - [x] Display an active item in the main character's hand.
 - [x] Add NPCs to the main scene.
-- [ ] Let the player start dialogues with them.
+- [x] Let the player start dialogues with NPCs.
+- [ ] Each character should have an original dialogue.
+Dialogues should be automatically loaded from text files.
 - [ ] Add path to an individual NPC follow.
 Some NPCs may just stand.

 ## Gameplay